Distributional Transform Based Information Reconciliation: Distributional Transform Expansion

 \end{exemp}

-As the bits in the expansion are independent of each other, it is also possible that both Alice and Bob perform the DTE on their sequences and treat the errors between $\mathcal{D}_i(X)$ and $\mathcal{D}_i(Y)$ as a transmission over a binary symmetric channel $\opn{BSC}(p_i)$, where $p_i$ is the transition probability.
-This approach were used in \cite{araujo2018} were they showed that reconciliation can be obtained in the first two sub-channels with $4\cdot 10^4$ sized LDPC codes in at most 40 decoding iterations with 4.5 dB SNR.
-Although, the analysis was restricted to CVQKD protocols with homodyne detection and reconciliation efficiency was not addressed.
+As the bits in the expansion are pairwise independent, it is also possible that Alice and Bob perform the DTE on their sequences and treat the errors between $\mathcal{D}_i(X)$ and $\mathcal{D}_i(Y)$ as transmitted over a binary symmetric channel (BSC) with transition probability $p_i$.
+This approach was used in \cite{araujo2018} where they showed that reconciliation can be obtained in the first two subchannels with $4\cdot 10^4$ sized LDPC codes in at most 40 decoding iterations with 4.5 dB SNR.
+However, the analysis was restricted to CVQKD protocols with homodyne detection, and reconciliation efficiency was not addressed.

 Those two possible approaches, error correction over the BSC and BIAWGN induced channels, are the ones that intuitively appears after performing DTE on the raw key sequences $X$ and $Y$.
-Clearly, the BSC approach must have no better performance than BIAWGN due to data processing inequality which ensures that $I(\mathcal{D}_i(X);Y)\leq I(\mathcal{D}_i(X),\mathcal{D}_i(Y))$.
-Next section will focus on characterizing those two kinds of sub-channels and providing an upper bound on the reconciliation efficiency.
+Clearly, the BSC approach must not have a better performance than BIAWGN due to the data processing inequality that ensures that $I(\mathcal{D}_i(X);Y)\leq I(\mathcal{D}_i(X),\mathcal{D}_i(Y))$.
+The next section will focus on characterizing those two kinds of subchannel and providing an upper bound on the reconciliation efficiency.